prolego-team/model-optimization/docs/model_compression.md

 So with that, let’s get started…

+> TL;DR: For most middle-of-the-road scenarios, I would generally recommend an approach that balances speed and compute gains with ease of implementation: With the currently available tools and libraries, you’re going to get the most bang for your buck by simply performing ONNX serialization and quantization on your models, and potentially using a smaller model architecture like DistilBERT if the performance hit is acceptable.

 ## What is Model Compression?

 Model compression refers to the practice of modifying model loading/storage to decrease the resource usage and/or improve the latency for that model.
 For deep learning models, we should ask ourselves three basic questions: